 Transgender people struggle with this form of belonging in many facets of life, including work.
 So what can we do, as allies, to help bring awareness around the discrimination transgender people still face in the workplace?
 Let’s start with pronouns.

 Pronouns in the workplace

-A few months ago, Cherise Slover, Tucson Pride leader, noticed the addition of pronouns on an email signature of a colleague.
-She was inspired by this and suggested that this practice could leveraged by employees throughout the company.
+A few months ago, Intuit’s Tucson Pride leader, noticed the addition of pronouns on an email signature of a colleague.
+She was inspired by this and suggested that this practice could be leveraged by employees throughout the company.

-A few weeks later, Jessica Darke, Tucson Pride Leader, discovered that employees could add their chosen pronouns to our employee messaging system.
+A few weeks later, another member of the Tucson Pride leadership team, discovered that employees could add their chosen pronouns to our employee messaging system.
 That sparked a great conversation amongst the Pride team for all employees to be intentional with the use of pronouns and to show support for our colleagues’ chosen identities.

 In the spirit of fostering an inclusive work environment, The Self-Employed Segment Culture Club – whose charter is to fuel a grassroots movement to continually improve and refine the way we work – built the fields in Slack for personal pronouns and name pronunciation.

 So what’s the big deal?

 Why should we care about something as innocuous as pronouns?
 It’s important because representation and visibility matter, especially for members of our community that may be going through a transition.
 For those of us that identify as male or female, navigating the world seems pretty straight forward.
 We go to our perspective restrooms, we dress accordingly based on our genders and we have the privilege of navigating societal norms and not feeling like imposters in our own bodies.
 But this thinking may leave out some of our LGBTQ+ community.